zecure/shadowd.zecure.org/content/overview/introduction.md

 ### Attack Detection

-Shadow Daemon combines [white- and blacklisting](/documentation/architecture) to deliver very good detection results.
+Shadow Daemon combines [white- and blacklisting](/documentation/architecture) to accurately detect malicious requests.
 The blacklist makes use of the sophisticated PHPIDS filters and searches for known attack patterns in the user input.
 The whitelist on the other hand searches for irregularities in the user input based on strict rules that define how the input should look like.
 Together they can detect almost any attack on a web application and still have a very low false-positive rate.